Generic Name: naltrexone (nal-TREX-one)

 - you are allergic to any ingredient in Vivitrol or to the solution used to mix Vivitrol

-- you are taking a narcotic pain medicine (eg, codeine), a narcotic cough/cold medicine (eg, hydrocodone), or certain medicines used for diarrhea (eg, diphenoxylate), or you have taken any narcotic within the past 7 to 10 days
+- you are taking or have taken a narcotic pain medicine (eg, codeine), a narcotic cough/cold medicine (eg, hydrocodone), certain medicines used for diarrhea (eg, diphenoxylate), buprenorphine, methadone, or any narcotic within the past 7 to 14 days

 - you are dependent on narcotics, have had a positive urine test for narcotics, or are having withdrawal symptoms from narcotics

 Contact your doctor or health care provider right away if any of these apply to you.

 Before using Vivitrol:

 Some medical conditions may interact with Vivitrol.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you: